 He played a major role in their run to the 1970 FA Cup final with 5 goals including a solo run and shot at Burnley that brought the Blues back on level terms and sent the game into extra-time.
 He then made the second and scored the third.
 He then scored in the 6th round win over Crystal Palace and added two more in the 5-1 semi-final win over Watford, and then he provided a lifeline at Wembley.

 Chelsea fell a goal behind against Leeds United on a boggy almost unplayable pitch and looked like being overrun by their opponents.
 A few minutes before half time.
-Houseman cut in from the wing and tried a speculative shot which bounced over a sprawling Gary Sprake and into the Leeds goal.
+Houseman latched on to a loose ball and tried a speculative shot which bounced under a sprawling Gary Sprake and into the Leeds goal.
 Pitch conditions might well have had something to do with the goal but Chelsea were level.
 They would fall behind again before a late equaliser from Hutchinson earned the Londoners extra-time, and then a replay.

 Chelsea went on to win the trophy after falling behind for a third time in the tie at Old Trafford in the replay and Houseman, who had been ever-present all season again played a big role.